 Renewable Energy Credits ("RECs") represent the environmental value of the electricity generated from solar panels, but not the electricity itself.
 A REC is issued when 1 MWh of electricity is generated by a renewable energy source, such as solar power.
 Utilities purchase RECs to meet their obligation to supply a certain amount of power from renewable energy.
 Incentives for projects participating in the Illinois Shines program are generated through the purchase of RECs by an Illinois electric utility through a binding contract with an Approved Vendor.
 Each program year, REC prices are set by the IPA for the block capacity that is made available across project categories.
 Incentive levels, expressed in REC prices, vary by group and category, and are based upon the project's category, size, and location.
-The incentive level that an Illinois Shines project will receive is the total of the expected amount of RECs (as verified in the Part II verification)
+The incentive level that an Illinois Shines project will generate over the course of the REC contract it is on (either 15 or 20 years) multiplied by the associated REC price available at the time of project submission.